Note

 Description

-The tx_isolation variable sets the transaction isolation level.
-It has the same effect as the transaction_isolation system variable, and setting either is sufficient.
+tx_isolation specifies the transaction isolation level.
+It has the same function as the system variable transaction_isolation.
+You can set either variable.

 Privilege requirements